OpenDroneMap/WebODM/README.md

 `./webodm.sh restart --with-micmac`

 This will create a "node-micmac-1" processing node on the same machine running WebODM.
-Please note that NodeMicMac is in active development and is currently experimental.
+Please note that NodeMICMAC is in active development and is currently experimental.
 If you find issues, please [report them](https://github.com/dronemapper-io/NodeMICMAC/issues) on the NodeMICMAC repository.

 ### Enable SSL